-Included in the above is rental income of £16.3 million and property operating expenses of £8.3 million relating to sale and leaseback properties.
-The unallocated to segments balance includes the fair value of share-based payments of (£2.4 million), contributions to the Unite Foundation of (£1.0 million), LSAV performance fee of £41.9 million, deferred tax credit of £0.8 million and current tax credit of £2.0 million.
-Depreciation and amortisation totalling £7.8 million is included within overheads.
+Included in the above is rental income of £18.1 million and property operating expenses of (£9.7 million) relating to sale and leaseback properties.
+Included in the above is rental income of £0.7 million and property operating expenses of (£0.2 million), relating to a build-to-rent property.
+The unallocated to segments balance includes abortive costs of (£1.5 million), the fair value of share-based payments of (£1.6 million), contributions to the Unite Foundation of (£0.6 million), deferred tax charge of (£0.2 million) and current tax charge of (£0.7 million).
+Depreciation and amortisation totalling (£7.8 million) is included within overheads.